Blog

 The audience is packed.

-My heart is beating fast, but I’m breathing through it.
+My heart pounds like a war drum, but I’m breathing through it.

 This is it.